 Getting around St Kitts And Nevis

 A good road network on both islands makes most areas of St Kitts and Nevis easily accessible.
 Roads tend to be narrow, winding and not well lit at night, so extra care should be exercised.
-The maximum legal speed limit is 40 MPH (63 KPH) and 20 MPH (31 KPH) in towns.
+The maximum legal speed limit is 63kph (40mph) outside built-up areas and 31kph (20mph) in towns.

-Motorcycles, mopeds and bicycles can be hired to get around the islands.
+You can hire motorbikes, mopeds and bikes to get around the islands.
 Safety equipment such as a helmet is often not included in the price.
-Local companies include Sunny Blue Scooter Rentals (tel: 869 664 8755; www.sunnybluerental.com) and Ride St Kitts (tel: 869 664 0084; www.ridestkitts.com).
+Local companies include Sunny Blue Scooter Rentals (tel: +1 869 664 8755; www.sunnybluerental.com).

-St. Kitts and Nevis are hot and hilly, which presents a challenge for cyclists.
-Nevis is the more accessible cycling destination and bicycles can be hired from Active Caribbean (www.activecaribbean.com), which also offers on and off-road bike tours.
+St Kitts and Nevis are hot and hilly, which presents a challenge for cyclists.
+Nevis is the more accessible cycling destination; you can hire bikes from Bike, Kayak 'N' Windsurf Nevis (tel: +1 869 664 2843; bikenevis.com).

-Colourfully decorated, privately owned vans operate on several bus routes on St. Kitts.
-Some bus stops are established, but vans can be flagged down at any point along the road.
+Colourfully decorated, privately owned vans operate on several bus routes on St Kitts.
+Some bus stops are established, but you can flag down vans at any point along the road.
 This low-cost transport service is used extensively by locals and less frequently by tourists.
-Licensed vans are identified by their green license plates starting with H or HA.
+Licensed vans are identified by their green licence plates starting with H or HA.

-Drink driving is illegal in St Kitts and Nevis, and those found guilty can be jailed for 12 months and ordered to pay EC$2,000.
+Drink driving is illegal in St Kitts and Nevis, and those found guilty can be jailed for 12 months and ordered to pay a large fine.
 Drivers are advised to exercise caution driving at night, because roads are badly lit.